vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 sthānas) Devi-Bh.
 VII.
 38.5 (pro bably at Parasurama, in the

 Ratnagiri District.)
-Renukāştaka-(under Sarasvati) Vam.
+Renukāṣtaka-(under Sarasvati) Vam.

 41.5 Renukātirtha-V 82.82, P. I. 24.30

 and 27.47.
 Dey (p.
 168) says it is about 16 miles north of Nahan in the Panjab.
 Nahan is the capital of

-Sirmur State, Retodaka-(under Kedāra) Devipurāņa
+Sirmur State, Retodaka-(under Kedāra) Devipurāṇa

 g. by T.K p.
 230 Revā-(Narmadā).
 Vide pp. 703-707